-[St. Marys, GA] – Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Cumberland Island National Seashore is increasing recreational access to the island.
-The National Park Service (NPS) is working service-wide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
+Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Cumberland Island National Seashore is providing access to its mainland museum.
+The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.

-- Ferry service at 2/3 capacity; (concession operation requires all passengers wear face coverings at all times aboard the ferry, see www.cumberlandislandferry.com for more information.)
+- Ferry service at 2/3 capacity; (concession operation requires all passengers wear face coverings at all times aboard the ferry because 6-foot of distance is difficult to maintain during sailing; see www.cumberlandislandferry.com for more information.)

 - Bicycle and cart rentals; (concession operation)